Isangeles-Softworks/openelwynn-server-docker/README.md

 ```
 docker run -p 8000:8000 openelwynn-server
 ```
-After that the server is ready to handle incoming connections on port 8000.
+After that, the server is ready to handle incoming connections on port 8000.
 ## Users
-Image comes with two default users:
+The image comes with two default users:

 * ai - user for the game AI, default password: ai
-* local - admin user, default passowrd: local
+* local - admin user, default password: local
 ## Contact
 * Isangeles <<ds@isangeles.dev>>